Turkish Citizenship by Investment: The Ultimate Guide

 Since then, he’s managed to undermine human rights and limit his citizens’ freedoms.
 He’s inclined towards some authoritarian tendencies that have made him more of a foe than a friend for many global heads of state.

-And then there was the attempted coup back in 2016, when a significant portion of Turkey’s armed forces tried to overthrow the government.
-Even though that didn’t succeed, who’s to say it won’t happen again?
+And then there was the attempted coup back in 2016 when a significant portion of Turkey’s armed forces tried to overthrow the government.
+Although that didn’t succeed, who’s to say it won’t happen again?

-Even so, overall, there aren’t any obvious or practical drawbacks to having Turkish citizenship but do carefully consider the risk involved when investing in a developing state like this.
+Even so, overall, there aren’t any obvious or practical drawbacks to having Turkish citizenship, but carefully consider the risks involved when investing in a developing state like this.

 Turkish Citizenship by Investment: FAQs